jamway/Job-Order-Resume-matching-AI/README.md

 # Job-Order-Resume-matching-AI
+Create an agent that reads resume, gather key element, matches with past successful placement that consists of similar resume, matching current opening positions that are similar to past successful placement.

 ## Summary
 The project is targeting to match resume with available job order or job positng.
 Initial model will be developed on information within interesse international inc., but the goal is to create a tool